 But don’t be mistaken that overthinking or being checked out from the present moment means you are practicing pratyhara!

 It means focusing more deeply on our inner needs.
 To move above the energy of the primal, root chakra.
 In fact, much above.
 To move into a more spiritual view of the world.
 And then, to investigate yourself through deep inner work and find what your soul needs for its evolution.

-It may not always be clear, what it looks like to shift your focus beyond the five senses.
-If you’d like to talk about, let’s get on a call.
+It may not always be clear what it looks like to shift your focus beyond the five senses.
+If you’d like to talk about it, let’s get on a call.
 No obligations, just set some time up!